Located in Pomona, AMOCA is one of the few museums in the country dedicated solely to ceramic art and the only one of its kind on the West Coast.

-This grant supports the exhibition Parable 003, scheduled for April 2021.
+LACE: This grant supports the exhibition Parable 003.
 This group exhibition draws on the history of Black communities and settlements as tools of resistance.visit website »

 Since its inception in 1965, LACMA has been devoted to collecting works of art that span both history and geography, in addition to representing the uniquely diverse population of Los Angeles.
 Today, LACMA is the largest art museum in the western United States, with a collection that includes 142,000 objects that illuminate 6,000 year of artistic expression across the globe.
 Through its collections and temporary exhibitions, LACMA also highlights and supports living artists who represent the diversity of Southern California.

 LACMA: This grant will support Barbara Kruger: Thinking of You.
 I Mean Me.
 I Mean You.
 It will be a large-scale, comprehensive solo exhibition.
 In addition, street banners, and images on buses and Metro fare cards will provide Angelenos with the opportunity to ponder issues such as gender, consumerism and equality.visit website »

 LAXART is a leading independent non-profit contemporary art space in Los Angeles, committed to the production of ambitious and experimental exhibitions, public art projects, and publications with both emerging and mid-career artists working locally, nationally and globally.